uhh-lt/sensegram/README.md

 # SenseGram

+This repository contains implementation of a method that takes as an input a word embeddings, such as word2vec and splits different senses of the input words.
+For instance, the vector for the word "table" will be split into "table (data)" and "table (furniture)" as shown below.

-This repository contains implementation of a method for word sense induction and disambiguation based on sense embeddings.
+Our method performs word sense induction and disambiguation based on sense embeddings.
 Sense inventory is induced from exhisting word embeddings via clustering of ego-networks of related words.

 Detailed description of the method is available in the original paper: